 Efforts to attract new nurses and midwives to the Trust, and to retain those who train for these professions in the city, will also continue over the coming months under the Trust’s ‘Remarkable People, Extraordinary Place’ campaign banner.

-Mike Wright, Chief Nurse for Hull and East Yorkshire Hospitals NHS Trust, says:
+Mike Wright, Chief Nurse for Hull University Teaching Hospitals NHS Trust, says:

 “I am extremely proud of all of our nurses, midwives, and care assistant staff for the fantastic jobs they do every day for our patients and the Trust.